vinland100/ReadAlly.AI/README.md

 # (Optional) Create and activate venv, or simply use uv run
 # uv handles virtual environments automatically

+# Ensure environment variables are set
+# (You can copy from docker/.env or create your own)
+cp ../docker/.env .env

 # Install/Sync dependencies
 uv sync